RyanCamo/Cobaya_Chains/README.md

 # Cobaya_Chains
 Repository for computing MCMC chains for non-standard models using Cobaya.

-The output chains are saved into the 'chains' folder - which have various sub folders depending on which data set we are using to constrain data ie. SN, CMB/BAO, SN+CMB/BAO
+The output chains are saved into the 'chains' folder - which have various sub folders depending on which data set we are using to constrain a model ie. SN, CMB/BAO, SN+CMB/BAO

 The 'data' folder containts supernova data including: DES5YR_UNBIN, DES5YR_BIN, DES3YR_UNBIN, DES3YR_BIN.
 Where the DES5YR are both mocks.